ivoGanev/ivoganev.github.io/_posts/2021-04-12-coslog-dev-log.markdown

 categories: OOP, Kotlin, exceptions
 ---

+## LiveData is triggered as soon as you observe it.

+This is just a small note to remember: whenever a `LiveData` is start being observed it will notify immediately the observer.
+It looks pretty weird design decision to me because in the moment of assignment we know that the data hasn't changed and therefore there is no reason of being notified.

+## Views in fragments are not yet measured in onCreateView() and onViewCreated()

+Yes, it has been a tough one.
+I've had this bug where I was getting 0 for a view that has been using "match_parent" or "wrap_content" for width and height.
+It turns out that the layout is not measured yet even in `onViewCreated()`.
+The solution is to post the measurement like this:

+{% highlight kotlin %}
+override fun onViewCreated(view: View, savedInstanceState: Bundle?) {
+    binding.root.post {
+        // this would make sure you get the layout measured and not getting any 0's recyclerView.addItemDecoration(BoundsOffsetDecoration())
+    }
+}
+{% endhighlight %}

+## Justify your solutions

+It's my first time working with a team of more than two people, and I found myself in difficult situations where I can't explain why I have designed a specific part of the application as it is; consequently I felt frustrated.

+Never the less, I've got something very important and interesting out of that experience: to always justify my decisions.
+It might sound like an overkill but I found out that it can actually reveal extremely bad design choices.
+Here is what you can try to improve your way of moving through the development process:

+1. State your problem
+2. Find the solution
+3. Justify the solution to yourself
+4. Test it thoroughly
+5. Propose the solution and justify it to the others

 ## How to execute logic only when the fragment is loaded, resisting configuration change and process death?

 A cache is shared between two fragments but it needs to be cleared only when the app enters any one of those fragments.
 It is tempting to put the method inside `onViewCreated()` or `onResume()` but they will be called when the app rotates and I didn't want that.
 This one got solved by checking if there is a saved instance: